'Calm seas do not make skilful sailors.' I am an experienced therapist working with individuals and couples.

-By training I am an integrative psychotherapist.
-My approach is flexible and adaptable, and recognises that people are complex and their lives complicated.
+I am trained in an integrative approach to psychotherapy.
+This means my approach is flexible and adaptable, and recognises that people are complex and their lives complicated.
 I have a rich academic background in developmental psychology, and my rich life experiences also inform my practice.

 Couples counselling allows for exploration of relationship difficulties and space to make decisions about how to move forward into the future.
-Whether you wish to repair or maintain your relationship, couples counselling is an opportunity to explore different ways of communicating with and being with each other.
-It is my role to facilitate that exploration.
+It is an opportunity to explore different ways of communicating with and being with each other.

 It is in the nature of the counselling process that clients often disclose deeply personal details of their lives.
 To safeguard client confidentiality I do not add your name or other identifying details to my notes.
 In addition, I do not store sensitive client information on my computer.